 Used it on my feet every morning and my thighs.
 No chafing problems at all.
 Got the tiny tube and it was enough for a 2 week hike.

 - 1 oz of toothpaste We had 3 little grocery store travel tubes between us and that was enough.

 - Pibella Female Urinary Diverter: This is the smallest and easiest to use on the market.
 You can buy it online but I just saw them for sale at REI as of 4/5/17.
 So maybe they are testing out the market for them.
 It’s a small tube that fits snugly and let’s a women urinate standing up.
 Very good for those crowded trails when there isn’t much tree coverage to go hide behind.
 Wiping with the bandana is a breeze since it’s just a trickle.
 Just like the guys do, but without the “shake” part.
-I believe in providing as much information as possible for the ladies. 🙂 Hardly used it, to be honest.
+I believe in providing as much information as possible for the ladies. 🙂 Didn’t use it at all.
 It was just faster to drop my drawers since I was wearing a skirt.
 Sent it forward to Santiago.

 - A few band-aids

 - 1 small bottle of Naproxen (Naproxen did nothing for my Achilles pain or my plantar fasciitis.
 I got a COX-2 inhibitor in the local pharmacy that worked better (like Celebrex but a different brand.
 I carried a bunch of these as I was taking them every 8 hours.
 Easy to buy in Spain over the counter.
 Unlike the US where you need a prescription.)